-Appraisal myths & facts
+Appraisal myths debunked

-Myth: Market value should equal replacement cost.
+Myth: Market value should approximate replacement cost.

 Have other questions about appraisers, appraising or real estate in Forsyth County or Clemmons, NC?